t-tarsi/CS50-Final-Project/README.md

 Our other chart is a multi-line graph, with the ability to select any department.
 When a department is selected, the distribution of coursetimes (start times) for that department are displayed on the graph below.
 Any number of departments can be selected at a given time.
 It is most useful, however, when viewing 1-2 departments at a time and noting their respective distributions.
+Occasionally, the JavaScript glitches and either the colors are not uniform between charts, or one of the graphs is grey.
+If this happens, please refresh the page.

 To obtain the data, we used a data scraping algorithm to go through each athletic website and retrieve the concentration data for each athlete on each team.
 We also used a data scraping algorithm to get data for every course time from the registar.